koinos/koinos-contract-standards/KCSs/kcs-1.md

 ## Check authority system call

-The koinos framework comes with a _system call_ called `check_authority` which is used during the transfers and burns in order to verify if the user has authorized the transaction.
-It works in this way:
+The koinos framework comes with an innovative system for authorizations, where users can upload personal contracts that will be called to resolve authorizations.
+In order to take advantage of this feature, the token contract should call the `check_authority` system call.
+And it works in this way:

 1. If the user has a smart contract, and he has configured it with an `authorize` function, then this smart contract will be called to resolve the authority.
 2. If the user doesn't have a smart contract, then the blockchain will search if the user signed the transaction and in that case approve the authorization.